ARPOISE/ARpoise/php/porpoise/README.md

 You can influence the caching behavior in two ways.

-If you set the **AssetBundleCacheVersion** action value to **0**, caching is turned of.
+If you set the **AssetBundleCacheVersion** action value to **0**, caching is turned off.

-If you set it to a value greater than the current ARpoise bundle identifier, caching is turned on again.
+ARpoise uses its bundle identifier as default version, e.g. Version 2.0.12 uses **25040300**.
+If you update an asset bundle that is already live for ARpoise, you have to make sure that the **AssetBundleCacheVersion** is bigger than the version used by ARpoise, but smaller than the version used by the next release of ARpoise.

+Set it to an 8 digit value of the form 'YYMMDDnn' with the current date and nn being your counter, e.g. your first release on Aug.
+30th, 2026 should use, **26083001**.
+This numbering is save because any future version of ARpoise will use a future date and therefore a bigger number.

 ---
 - **OcclusionEnvironmentDepthMode**, **OcclusionPreferenceMode**, **OcclusionHumanSegmentationStencilMode**, **OcclusionHumanSegmentationDepthMode**: